Frequently Asked Questions

 For the people LEAD is intended to serve, unlawful or problematic behavior may continue for a protracted period after enrolling in the program – behavior change doesn’t happen overnight, and most participants’ situations are complex and very challenging at the point that they enter the program.
 LEAD-style case management is the heart and soul of LEAD’s effective, coordinated system of care, one that reorients e… More can offer some immediate crisis intervention support, but deeper shifts in the participant’s circumstances will take time.

-If the new arrest is for LEAD-eligible conduct, the police officer again has the option to divert the person to LEAD on a new referral; in turn, the The LEAD Operational Work Group (OWG) is composed of line staff, including mid-level supervisors, who carry out the day-… More will include this new information in their ongoing considerations of how best to support the participant’s gradual advancement.
+If the new arrest is for LEAD-eligible conduct, the police officer again has the option to divert the person to LEAD on a new referral; in turn, the OWG will include this new information in their ongoing considerations of how best to support the participant’s gradual advancement.

-If the new arrest is not for a diversion-eligible offense, or if the officer chooses not to divert it pre-booking, it can still be the focus of conferencing between LEAD-style case management is the heart and soul of LEAD’s effective, coordinated system of care, one that reorients e… More and LEAD LEAD Liaison Prosecutors serve on the OWG and coordinate LEAD participants’ pre-existing court cases, warrants, or cas… More, to ensure it doesn’t unnecessarily set back the individual’s situation or make recovery harder.
+If the new arrest is not for a diversion-eligible offense, or if the officer chooses not to divert it pre-booking, it can still be the focus of conferencing between LEAD-style case management is the heart and soul of LEAD’s effective, coordinated system of care, one that reorients e… More and LEAD LEAD Liaison Prosecutors serve on the OWG and coordinate LEAD participants’ pre-existing court cases, warrants, or cas… More, to ensure it doesn’t unnecessarily set back the individual’s situation or make Recovery as defined by SAMHSA is “a process of change through which individuals improve their health and wellness, live … More harder.

 How can LEAD work alongside other initiatives?